USRSE/usrse.github.io/pages/wg/outreach.md

 slack or contact the
 <a href="mailto:wg-outreach@us-rse.org">Outreach working group list</a>.

+**Chair**: Miranda Mundt
+**Co-chair**: Joshua Teves

 # Work Products

-The US-RSE Outreach working group is new as of 2022.
-The following events were either completed before the creation of the official working group or are initiatives for future work.
+The official US-RSE Outreach working group began in 2022.
+The group has produced and hosts the following media, documents, and events.

 ## Existing Efforts